 Admissions differ by entry point, and the key point for parents is that Reception and Year 7 places are coordinated through Buckinghamshire Council, while in-year routes and sixth form have separate processes.

 A practical tip for parents comparing options is to use FindMySchoolMap Search to check your exact distance and catchment position relative to the school gates and published catchment mapping, then track how the pattern shifts year by year.
-Even without a published “last distance offered” figure for this school the volume of demand implies that proximity and criteria ordering are likely decisive for many families.
+Even without a published “furthest distance at which a place was offered” figure for this school the volume of demand implies that proximity and criteria ordering are likely decisive for many families.

-The academy’s preschool admissions information sets out termly application deadlines (for example, 31 October for spring term and 31 January for summer term) and makes an important point: a preschool place does not guarantee Reception admission, which remains coordinated through the local authority process.
+The academy’s preschool admissions information is separate from the local authority Reception process and makes an important point: a preschool place does not guarantee Reception admission, which remains coordinated through the local authority process.
 Parents should treat preschool as an early-years option in its own right, not as a guaranteed pipeline.

-The sixth form section indicates a 2026 application portal is open and sets expectations for minimum entry requirements, with separate thresholds for vocational and A-level routes.
-Buckinghamshire Council’s admissions listing also gives an admission number for sixth form entry for September 2026 of 50.
-The implication for families is that external entry is possible, but subject suitability and course availability will shape offers.
+The sixth form section sets expectations for minimum entry requirements, with separate thresholds for vocational and A-level routes.
+The implication for families is that external entry may be possible, but subject suitability and course availability will shape offers.

 Applications